 - have difficulty breathing

 provides important diagnostic information.
 It may help you avoid a much

 Complications of bronchoscopy are extremely rare.
-However, risks include:
+However, risks

-- allergic reactions to sedatives
+- an allergic reaction to sedatives

-- damage to the vocal cords
+- damage to your vocal cords

-- tearing in the lung
+- tearing in your lung

 - bronchial spasms

 The risks of a biopsy, which are also rare, include: